Coalition backs war crimes probe over Russia-Ukraine war

 The meeting in The Hague happened as Biden and other NATO leaders gathered in Brussels on the one-month anniversary of the Russian invasion.

-The U.K. is a member of the court and Deputy Prime Minister Dominic Raab said London will donate 1 million pounds ($1.3 million) in extra funding for the ICC and assign soldiers with expertise in intelligence gathering to the court to help uncover evidence of war crimes.
+The U.K. is a member of the court and Raab said London will donate 1 million pounds ($1.3 million) in extra funding for the ICC and assign soldiers with expertise in intelligence gathering to the court to help uncover evidence of war crimes.
 A war crimes team in the Metropolitan Police's Counter Terrorism Command also is being mobilized to help the investigation.

-“Today, the UK is uniting a coalition of international partners to provide the funding and law enforcement support to reinforce the ICC’s investigation into potential war crimes in Ukraine," Raab said in a statement ahead of the meeting.

-“President Putin and his commanders should know that they will be held to account for their actions, and risk ending up spending the rest of their days behind bars,” he added.

 Khan, opened an investigation earlier this month after dozens of the ICC's member states formally asked him to launch a probe.
 Khan has already visited Ukraine as part of the investigation and sent his staff to the region to begin gathering evidence.